-C.3.3.
+C.3.5.
 Assessment page

-The Assessment page (Figure C.9) is where the key data used to assess whether a KBA element triggers any of the KBA criteria are provided.
+The Assessment page (Figure C.25) is where the key data used to assess whether a KBA element triggers any of the KBA criteria are provided.
 Separate sections on the page are provided for 1.
 Species (Criteria A1, B1-B3, D1-D3); 2.
 Ecosystems (Criteria A2 and B4); 3.
 Sites of Ecological Integrity (Criterion C) and 4.
 Irreplaceable sites (Criterion E).

-Figure C.9.
+Figure C.25.
 Top of the Assessment page

 1. Species: In this section multiple species can be listed by name and their values for the global and site assessment parameters provided.
 Start by typing in part of the scientific name of the species you want to assess.
 This will generate a short list of species names (up to 6 options) as you type more of the name you will eventually find your species.
 The underlying list of names used here is the SIS list used for the IUCN Red List of Threatened species which includes many more species than those assessed for their threat status.
 If the name of your species of interest is not on the list, please contact the KBA Secretariat (info@keybiodiversityareas.org) as it will need to be checked that it is a recognised species and added to the SIS list before it can be proposed as KBA trigger element.
+Species that are range-restricted (criterion B2) or endemic to an ecoregion or bioregion (criterion B3) are also pre-calculated for most species assessed on the IUCN Red List as KBA triggers you can propose these as range restricted (if their global range area is smaller than the threshold for that taxonomic group) or eco/bioregion restricted.
+Submit these to the KBA Secretariat in advance of submitting the proposal.

 Once a species is selected a new window opens with two main sections; Species and Assessment.
 In both sections many fields will be pre-populated from the SIS list.
-The fields listed under Species will be pre-populated from the SIS and other KBA-related analyses.
-Fields in this section that are pre-populated include common name, taxonomic group (used to apply the criteria B2/B3), Global IUCN Red List category and criteria, whether it is possibly extinct, the range restriction and eco/bioregion restriction status, and also the assessment system as the IUCN Red List.
-These fields are not editable, with the exception of a species that does not have a Global IUCN Red
+The fields listed under Species will be pre-populated from the SIS and other KBA-related analyses (Figure C.26).
+Fields in this section that are pre-populated include common name, taxonomic group (used to apply the criteria B2/ B3), Global IUCN Red List category and criteria, whether it is possibly extinct, the range restriction and eco/bioregion restriction status, and also the assessment system as the IUCN Red List.
+These fields are not editable, with the exception of a species that does not have a Global IUCN Red List assessment.

-List assessment.
 If a species is on SIS but not assessed for its threat status it may be assessed under a different but widely used system such as G-Ranks used across North America.
 In such cases, the IUCN Red List category field is editable and the Proposer may indicate an equivalent IUCN Red List Category, and must provide further details about the assessment system.